dream-num/univer.ai/src/content/blog/this-is-univer/en-us.md

 ## Chapter Zero: Introduction

-This article aims to help newcomers quickly familiarize themselves with the architecture and code of the open-source project "univer".
-It reflects my learning and summarization during my involvement in the development of "univer" over the past period.
-There may be inaccuracies or misunderstandings, so feedback and corrections are welcome.
+This article aims to assist newcomers in swiftly acquainting themselves with the architecture and code of the open-source project "univer."
+It also encapsulates my learning and synthesis from my recent involvement in the development of "univer."
+There may be instances of inaccuracy or misconceptions, and I welcome comments and corrections from the community.

-In Chapter One, I will discuss my understanding of the "univer" architecture, how it modularize components, and the dependencies between these modules.
-I will then place "univer" within the MVC architectural pattern and analyze its model layer, view layer, controllers' boundaries, and responsibilities.
+Chapter One will delve into my comprehension of the architecture of "univer," discussing how "univer" modularizes and establishes dependencies among its modules.
+Subsequently, we will integrate "univer" into the MVC architectural pattern, dissecting the boundaries and responsibilities of its model layer, view layer, and controllers.

-In Chapter Two, we will delve into the data structure design of "univer sheet," distinguishing between workbook, sheet, row, column, style, and understanding their relationships, which will be helpful for a deeper comprehension of the code.
+In Chapter Two, we will initially explore the data structure design of the model layer in the "univer sheet," distinguishing between entities such as workbooks, sheets, rows, columns, and styles.
+Understanding their hierarchical relationships will facilitate a deeper comprehension of the code.

-Chapters Three and Four will analyze the codebase from two control chains within "univer."
-One chain covers the process of "univer" startup and initial rendering, transitioning from the model layer to the view layer.
-The other chain involves "univer" responding to user events, triggering model layer data changes, and page re-rendering, transitioning from the view layer to the model layer.
-These sections will involve a significant amount of source code analysis while retaining the primary logic and omitting edge case code.
-Each code block's first line indicates the TS file it belongs to, facilitating direct code reading.
+Chapters Three and Four will analyze the codebase of "univer" through two control chains.
+One chain entails the process of initializing and rendering "univer," progressing from the model layer to the view layer.
+The other chain involves "univer" responding to user events, triggering data changes in the model layer, and subsequently re-rendering the page, moving from the view layer to the model layer.
+These sections will involve extensive source code analysis, focusing on the core logic while excluding edge cases.
+Additionally, each code block will be prefaced with the corresponding TypeScript file, enhancing the readability of the source code.

 ## Chapter One: Understanding the Code Architecture

-> "Outer beauty pleases the eye, inner beauty captivates the heart." —Voltaire
+> External beauty may please the eyes, but inner beauty can touch the soul. —Voltaire

-### Module Splitting and Dependency Relationships in Univer
+### Module Separation and Dependency Relationships in Univer

 #### Principle of No Dependency Cycles

-Software architecture rules essentially revolve around arranging code blocks.
-Based on the business domain, software architecture organizes project code into different modules, ensuring a separation of concerns among modules.
-Modules have clear dependencies between them, forming a directed acyclic graph, known as the principle of no dependency cycles.
-As illustrated below, system-level and application-level business logic are the core and most stable parts of the project, placed at the core of the architecture.
-Other elements like user interfaces, rendering engines, frontend frameworks, and persistent databases, which may be replaced during architecture evolution, depend on the central business entity, positioned on the outer layers.
+The rules of software architecture essentially revolve around arranging and combining code blocks.
+Software architecture organizes project code based on the business domain, breaking it down into different modules.
+Each module focuses on separation of concerns, with clear dependencies among them forming a directed acyclic graph, known as the Principle of Dependency Graphs.
+As illustrated below, system-level and application-level business logic constitute the core and most stable parts of the project, positioned at the innermost layer of the architecture.
+Components such as user interfaces, rendering engines, front-end frameworks, and persistent databases, which are subject to potential replacements during architectural evolution, depend on the central business entity, positioned in the outer layers.

 ![Univer Module Dependencies](./cover.png)

-(Core, sheet, engine-render, ui, sheet-ui correspond to different folders under the "packages" directory in the repository)
+(Note: core, sheet, engine-render, ui, sheet-ui correspond to different directories under the "packages" folder in the repository)

-In the architecture design of Univer, the core module strives to contain only the most essential business logic.
-Additional functionalities built on top of the core business logic are provided through plugins, following the **Micro kernel architecture** concept.
-In the diagram, engine-render, ui, sheet, etc., are modularized plugins that provide extra capabilities to the core.
-For example, the sheet plugin enhances sheet-related functions, the engine-render (canvas rendering engine) offers canvas rendering capabilities, and the formula engine provides formula-related calculations and parsing.
+In the architectural design of Univer, efforts are made to ensure that the core module contains only the most essential business logic.
+Additional functionalities built upon this core business logic are provided through a plugin-based approach, embodying the concept of a **microkernel architecture**.
+In the diagram above, modules like engine-render, ui, sheet are all plugin-based, offering supplementary capabilities to the core.
+For instance, the sheet module enhances sheet-related functionalities, the engine-render (canvas rendering engine) provides canvas rendering capabilities, and the formula engine offers computation and parsing of formulas.

 #### Dependency Inversion

-Initially, one might assume that the core module depends on the engine-render module for canvas rendering and on the ui module for page framework rendering and styling menus.
-This setup can lead to a problem where the core module relies on other unstable modules.
-For instance, styling menus may frequently change in position or appearance, potentially affecting the core module's stability.
-In Univer, the issue of core module dependency on unstable modules is mitigated through **Dependency Inversion**, as shown in the diagram.
-All outer rings depend on inner rings, while inner rings cannot depend on outer rings.
-Univer incorporates **Dependency Injection (DI)** to invert dependencies, ensuring that the core layer does not rely on outer layers.
-The following code examples illustrate this concept clearly:
+At first glance, one might assume that the core module in Univer depends on the engine-render module for canvas rendering and on the ui module for rendering the page framework and styling menus.
+However, this setup poses a challenge: the core module relies on other modules, which are often unstable.
+For instance, styling menus may frequently change in position or appearance, potentially destabilizing the core module.
+In Univer, the **Dependency Inversion** principle is employed to address this issue.
+As depicted in the diagram above, all outer layers depend on the inner layers, while the inner layers remain independent of the outer layers.
+In Univer, **Dependency Injection (DI)** is introduced to invert dependencies, avoiding direct dependencies from the core layer to the outer layer.
+The following code example clarifies this concept further:

-In the absence of dependency injection, code might look like this:
+Without dependency injection, one might write code like this:

 ```ts
 class SheetPlugin {